Die Hart: Production

 On September 17, 2020, Quibi renewed the series for a second season.
 In January 2021, Quibi's content library was sold to Roku, Inc. for less than $100 million.
 The series was rebranded as a "Roku Original", and moved to The Roku Channel on May 20.
 Following viewership success, Roku renewed the series for a second season, which premiered on March 31, 2023.

 When asked about the renewal at Roku, CEO of LOL Studios Jeff Clanagan said:

 "The return of Die Hart marks a pivotal moment in the continued growth and expansion of LOL Studios.
 We’re excited for the opportunity to team up with Roku and be the first Roku Original to get a second season.
 We can’t wait for fans to dive into what is sure to be an even bigger, more action-packed season two."

 In April 2023, the series was renewed for a third season, which premiered on December 13, 2024.

 Casting

-Kevin Hart stars as a fictionalized version of himself in both seasons.
+Kevin Hart stars as a fictionalized version of himself in all three seasons.
 The first season features John Travolta and Nathalie Emmanuel in supporting roles.
 On September 21, 2022, John Cena, Ben Schwartz and Paula Pell were cast in the second season in supporting roles, with Emmanuel confirmed to return alongside Hart.